ch007m/my-konflux/README.md

 - Change within the cfg file the `hostPath: $HOME/.config/containers/auth.json` to point locally to your podman `auth.json` or docker `config.json` which includes your registry credentials.
 This is needed to avoid to get the `docker rate limit` issue !

-- Create a cluster and deploy the konflux's dependencies (cert manager, keycloak, tekton, etc)
+- Create a cluster and deploy the modules which are needed part of the `foundation/basement`: Cert & Trust manager, Self-signed `root` certificate, local registry
 ```bash
 alias idp=idpbuilder
 export KIND_EXPERIMENTAL_PROVIDER=podman